After years of repairs, a historic road deep in the Rocky Mountains has finally reopened — just in time for fall.

 Dayle Funka, district ranger with Gunnison Ranger District, said crews used local stones and many of the same methods the original builders did more than a century ago.

-The 13-mile road leads to the now-filled-in Alpine Tunnel and a scattering of old buildings, known as the Alpine Station, surrounded by rocky peaks and stands of trees.
-With the original train tracks still intact, Funka says the road is piece of Colorado history is frozen in time.
+The 13-mile road leads to the Alpine Tunnel, which has long since been blocked off for safety due to multiple cave-ins.
+The U.S. Forest Service has preserved a scattering of old buildings, known as Alpine Station, surrounded by rocky peaks and stands of trees.
+Funka said that historic train tracks acquired from collectors add to the feeling that you’re stepping back in time.

 The rehab project started in 2022 and used a combination of state and local funds, along with money from the Great American Outdoors Act and the National Forest Foundation.